-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees who are not working permanent shifts, will not be scheduled to rotate over more than two different shifts during a week. - (c) Employees shall not be scheduled or required to work an excess of normally scheduled hours or days without their consent - 15.15 (a) Work schedules to be posted two (2) weeks in advance to cover a minimum of six (6) week period. - (b) Schedules will not be changed once posted without mutual consent.
+- (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between tours worked. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during the week. - (c) At least forty-eight (48) hours off are to be scheduled following night shifts.